Price

 Attention!

-If the parental benefit has been granted, it can be received in the granted amount only if no income is earned during the period of receiving the benefit, including royalties.
+If the parental benefit has been granted, it may be received in the full amount granted only if no income is earned during the period of receiving the benefit, including royalties (author’s remuneration).

-The only exception is if a self-employed person has registered their economic activity with the State Revenue Service, their monthly income does not reach the minimum wage, and the self-employed person makes state social insurance contributions under the general regime.
+The only exception applies where a self-employed person has registered economic activity with the State Revenue Service, the person’s monthly income does not reach the minimum wage, and the self-employed person pays state social insurance contributions under the general regime.

-The benefit is disbursed for the previous month, proportional to the number of calendar days for which the benefit is due.
+The benefit is paid for the previous month, proportionally to the number of calendar days for which the benefit is payable.

-If the benefit is granted in accordance with an intergovernmental agreement concluded by Latvia in the field of social security or the conditions of the Regulation, and the benefit recipient resides in an EU/EEA Member State or a contracting state, the benefit may be transferred to an account in a credit institution of the respective foreign state.
+If the benefit is granted in accordance with an international social security agreement concluded by Latvia or pursuant to the provisions of the EU Regulations, and the benefit recipient’s place of residence is in an EU/EEA Member State or a contracting state, the benefit may be transferred to an account with the relevant foreign credit institution.

-The parental benefit and the childcare allowance for the care of the same child are granted and disbursed to one parent (one person).
+The parental benefit and the child care benefit for the care of one child are granted and paid to one of the parents (both benefits to the same person).